zentrocdot/Bash/CONTRIBUTING.md

 ### Introduction

->Everyone is invited to contribute to this repository.
-Any comments or suggestions are welcome.
+> 1. Everyone is invited to contribute to this repository.
+> 2. Any comments or suggestions are welcome.